Wedyarit/Wedyarit/README.md

 ## 📖 About me
 <img align="right" width=200px height=200px alt="side_sticker" src="https://media.giphy.com/media/TEnXkcsHrP4YedChhA/giphy.gif" />

-* 💻 | My name is Vyacheslav Poluboyartsev, I'm 17 years old.
+* 💻 | My name is Vyacheslav Poluboyartsev, I'm 18 years old.
-* 🎨 | I am completely passionate about backend development, graphs and also very interested in data analysis.
+* 🎨 | I am completely passionate about backend development, and any other kind of development, which I find interesting for me.
-* 📱 | I love listening to music :heartbeat: :notes:, watching movies, series and sharing it with my friends.
+* 📱 | I love listening to music :heartbeat: :notes:, watching movies, series and so on.
 * 🎓 | I strive for self-development and education.
 * :closed_book: | Ask from me anything you want, If I am alive I will answer within seconds. <br>
 * :gem: | I Always try to learn something new and then sleep till it store in the brain. <br><br>